Stanley & Mouse – In the House

 These artists appreciated the varied tones and dramatic effects that could be achieved with lithography.

-Roman Gonzales works as ‘Catcher’ while Cameron Woodward works as ‘Feeder’ on a French Marinoni Voirin press.
+Assistant printers Roman Gonzales and Cameron Woodward prepare the French Marinoni Voirin press for printing.
 Photo by David Schler, © 2014

 Finished Creature from the Black Lagoon lithograph print.
 Photo by David Schler, © 2014